DanielcB123/jwks-server/ReadMe.md

 ### 1. Install PHP

-Ensure PHP is installed on your system.
+Ensure PHP is installed on our system.
 You can download it from [the official PHP website](https://www.php.net/downloads.php).
-Add PHP to your system's PATH environment variable to run PHP commands from any command prompt.
+Add PHP to our system's PATH environment variable to run PHP commands from any command prompt.

 ### 2. Install OpenSSL